-The lights on this fountain do not change colors.
+The lights on this do not change colors.

 Fairly lightweight enough to be easily be moved and placed by most people.
-Comes with lighting for nighttime enjoyment.
 Solid and easy to set up.
 Pump has good pressure and provides a steady water flow.
 Holds the water well without splashing onto surrounding patio or deck areas.
-Works well for a porch.

 Great antique water pump design.
-Fountain can be used indoors or out.
+Can be used indoors or out.
 Features a built-in area to hold a plant or cuttings.
 Polyresin and fiberglass design.
 Easy to assemble.

 Some buyers report durability issues.
 Occasional complaints of leaks.